jonathanLynn/ciscoMeraki/README.md

 ## :memo: Set Up Guide:

-Ensure you have the following installed on your PC/VM/Container: / *Node.JS /
+Ensure you have the following installed on your PC/VM/Container: / -Node.JS /
-*NPM with both requests and meraki packages (latest versions)
+-NPM with both requests and meraki packages (latest versions)

 ### :point_down: How to Get Started: